engie-group/shaystack/docs/contribute.md

 You can use `dmake shell` to start a shell **inside** the container.

-Note: the conda environement is `docker-haystackapi`.
+Note: the conda environment is `docker-shaystack`.

 ## Windows WSL